Anisotropic diffusion modeling of cosmic-ray lepton propagation: Introduction

-\emph{Diffusion-dominated regime:} particles escape the region before losing significant energy; losses do not modify the spectrum.
+\emph{Diffusion-dominated regime.} Particles escape the region before losing significant energy; losses do not modify the spectrum.

-\emph{Mixed regime:} diffusion and loss times are comparable; the spectral steepening assumes an intermediate value $\xi \in [0,1]$.
+\emph{Mixed regime.} Diffusion and loss times are comparable; the spectral steepening assumes an intermediate value $\xi \in [0,1]$.

-Estimates of the diffusion coefficient inferred from secondary-to-primary nuclei ratios \cite{dellatorreluque2021,niu2018}, together with direct numerical calculations of the diffusion tensor \cite{kuhlen_2025}, yield characteristic values $D \sim 10^{28} - 10^{30}$~cm$^2$\,s$^{-1}$ for energies ranging from tens of GeV to tens of TeV.
+Estimates of the diffusion coefficient inferred from secondary-to-primary nuclei ratios~\cite{dellatorreluque2021,niu2018}, together with direct numerical calculations of the diffusion tensor~\cite{kuhlen_2025}, yield characteristic values $D \sim 10^{28}$--$10^{30}$~cm$^2$\,s$^{-1}$ for energies ranging from tens of GeV to tens of TeV.
 These values correspond to a mixed regime transitioning into a loss-dominated regime, with the transition energy depending on the specific diffusion model.
-Additional spectral modifications arise from the energy dependence of diffusion, $D \propto E^{\delta}$, where $\delta \sim 1/3 - 1/2$ corresponds to the turbulence spectrum of the interstellar magnetic field (Kolmogorov and Kraichnan limits).
+Additional spectral modifications arise from the energy dependence of diffusion, $D \propto E^{\delta}$, where $\delta \sim 1/3$--$1/2$ corresponds to the turbulence spectrum of the interstellar magnetic field (Kolmogorov and Kraichnan limits).

 The anisotropy of the Galactic magnetic field is one of the key factors determining the transport of relativistic electrons.
 The regular component—characterized by a predominantly spiral structure in the disk—sets the principal direction of diffusion, whereas the turbulent component, shaped by the inhomogeneous distribution of sources and irregularities of the interstellar medium, controls the scattering rates and the turbulence spectrum.
 Under these conditions, diffusion becomes strongly anisotropic: the parallel coefficient $D_{\parallel}$ often exceeds the perpendicular coefficient $D_{\perp}$ by several orders of magnitude.
-Consequently, the local electron spectrum may appear softened or hardened depending on the magnetic-field configuration, source gradients, and diffusion-tensor geometry (see, e.g., \cite{borisov2025,borisov2025_2}), and can be expressed as $E^{-(\Gamma + \delta + \xi)}$.
+Consequently, the local electron spectrum may appear softened or hardened depending on the magnetic-field configuration, source gradients, and diffusion-tensor geometry~\cite{borisov2025,borisov2025_2}, and is typically expressed as $E^{-\Gamma}$, where $\Gamma = \gamma + \delta + \xi$.

 This paper is organized as follows.
 Section~\ref{sec:equation} describes the anisotropic diffusion model with energy losses employed in this work, along with the main features of our discretization of the diffusion equation.
 The construction of the diffusion tensor is discussed in detail in Sec.~\ref{sec:tensor}.
 Section~\ref{sec:loss} presents the software module responsible for computing energy losses in the anisotropic diffusion framework.
 In Sec.~\ref{sec:results}, we compare different scenarios for describing the electron spectrum and its spatial distribution under various levels of approximation to the diffusion equation.
 We conclude with a discussion of our results in Sec.~\ref{sec:conclusion}.